reduxjs/redux/docs/tutorials/fundamentals/part-6-async-logic.md

 }
 ```

 Now the component doesn't actually know that it's even dispatching a thunk function - the `saveNewTodo` function is encapsulating what's actually happening.
-The `<Header>` component just knows that it needs to dispatch _some value_ when the user presses enter.
+The `<Header>` component only knows that it needs to dispatch _some value_ when the user presses enter.

 This pattern of writing a function to prepare something that will get passed to `dispatch` is called **the "action creator" pattern**, and we'll talk about that more in [the next section](./part-7-standard-patterns.md).